 Tom Hassenboehler has been at the center of many of the major energy and environmental laws and debates of the last decade.
 He most recently served as the Chief Counsel for Energy and Environment at the U.S. House Committee on Energy and Commerce under Chairman Greg Walden (R-Oregon).
 He previously served as Chief Counsel for Energy under Chairman Fred Upton (R-Michigan) and Counsel for the Committee on Environment and Public Works under Jim Inhofe (R-Oklahoma).
 Between his time in the U.S. House and Senate, he worked in the private sector as the Vice President of Policy Development and Legislative Affairs for America’s Natural Gas Alliance.

-Sean draws on his expertise in finance, global investment fund services, and environmental consulting to advance the business case for sustainability.
+Sean draws on his expertise in finance, global fund services, and environmental consulting to advance the business case for sustainability.
 With a focus on public-private partnership solutions to environmental and infrastructure needs, he works closely alongside federal and state governments, NGOs, and the private sector to examine complex environmental challenges and provoke collaboration in a shared-solutions manner.
-Most recently, he was Director for The Horinko Group, working with former U.S. EPA Acting Administrator Marianne Horinko.
-Sean’s policy expertise spans the water-energy-land use nexus and includes infrastructure and sustainable finance, water-energy resources development and stewardship, land revitalization and redevelopment, and market-based solutions.
+Prior to joining COEFFICIENT, he was Director for The Horinko Group, working with former U.S. EPA Acting Administrator Marianne Horinko.
+Sean’s policy expertise spans the water-energy-land use nexus and includes infrastructure and sustainable finance, land revitalization and redevelopment, and digitalization and market-based sustainability solutions.